OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 It enables a third-party application to obtain limited access to an HTTP service, either on behalf of a resource owner by orchestrating an approval interaction between the resource owner and the HTTP service, or by allowing the third-party application to obtain access on its own behalf.

 Authorization information is typically being proofed using a access token that if presented to a service should tell the service which access rights may be assigned to the request.
-Therefore the JWT checks in WSTG-SESS-10 also apply to the Testing for OAuth weaknesses chapter.
+Access token may be opaque tokens but very often they are JWTs,therefore the JWT checks in [Testing JSON Web Tokens](../06-Session_Management_Testing/10-Testing_JSON_Web_Tokens.md) also apply to the Testing for OAuth weaknesses chapter.
 The usage of Bearer Token with OAuth is described in rfc6750.

 OAuth itself can be used for authentication but it is generally not recommended to implement your own way of doing so.
 Instead authentication should be implemented with the OpenID Connect standard.